 - There is always a conversation context active during the apply request values, process validations, update model values, invoke application and render response phases of the JSF request lifecycle. - At the end of the restore view phase of the JSF request lifecycle, Seam attempts to restore any previous long-running conversation context.
 If none exists, Seam creates a new temporary conversation context. - When an @Begin method is encountered, the temporary conversation context is promoted to a long running conversation. - When an @End method is encountered, any long-running conversation context is demoted to a temporary conversation. - At the end of the render response phase of the JSF request lifecycle, Seam stores the contents of a long running conversation context or destroys the contents of a temporary conversation context. - Any faces request (a JSF postback) will propagate the conversation context.
-By default, non-faces requests (GET requests, for example) do not propagate the conversation context, but see below for more information on this. - If the JSF request lifecycle is foreshortened by a redirect, Seam transparently stores and restores the current conversation context.
+By default, non-faces requests (GET requests, for example) do not propagate the conversation context, but see below for more information on this. - If the JSF request lifecycle is foreshortened by a redirect, Seam transparently stores and restores the current conversation context-unless the conversation was already ended via @End(beforeRedirect=true).